splunk/public-o11y-docs/gdi/opentelemetry/common-config/collector-common-config-auth.rst

 Configure authentication
 *********************************************************************************

-You can configure two types of authentication within the Collector:
+You can configure two types of authentication for the Collector:

 * Server type authentication takes place in incoming HTTP/gRPC requests and is typically used by :ref:`receivers <otel-components-receivers>`.
 Server type authenticators include:

-  * :ref:`Basic Auth Extension <basic-auth-extension>`
+  * :ref:`Basic Auth extension <basic-auth-extension>`
-  * Bearer Token Extension
+  * Bearer Token extension
-  * OIDC Extension
+  * OIDC extension

 * Client type authentication takes place in outgoing HTTP/gRPC requests and is typically used by :ref:`exporters <otel-components-exporters>`.
 Client type authenticators include:

-  * ASAP Client Authentication Extension
+  * ASAP Client Authentication extension
   * :ref:`Basic Auth Extension <basic-auth-extension>`
-  * Bearer Token Extension
+  * Bearer Token extension
   * :ref:`oauth2client-extension`
-  * Sigv4 Extension
+  * Sigv4 extension

 .. note:: You can add new authenticators by creating a new extension with the appropriate interface, ``configauth.ServerAuthenticator`` or ``configauth.ClientAuthenticator``.